 - The debit card must have been issued by a Chinese bank.
 Debit cards issued by a bank outside of China are not accepted.

 - Union Pay Debit Cardholders will be charged a fee of 0.3%.
 This fee is charged by Union Pay, and not by the U.S. government or their agency CGI.

 In case you have any difficulty paying with your debit card online, contact your bank to activate the debit card’s online payment function.

 - Cash at CITIC Bank

-You can pay the U.S. visa fee in cash at any of the branches of CITIC Bank.
+You can pay the U.S. visa fee in cash at any branch of the CITIC Bank.

-Once you make the payment, you will be given a receipt which will have a receipt number.
+Once you have made the payment, you will be given a receipt which will have a receipt number on it.
 If you lose it, you can’t replace it.
 You will have to pay the fees all over again in order to get a new number.

 - Smart Counter at CITIC Bank

 Log into your profile and print the CGI reference number.

 You can visit any of the thousands of Smart Counters located in the hundreds of China CITIC Bank branches in mainland China.